Accra International Airport: Controversy over denomination

 There has been debate over the years as to whether it was fitting to rename the airport from Accra International Airport to Kotoka International Airport from General Emmanuel Kwasi Kotoka.
 Many argue that the airport was built by Kwame Nkrumah, whose government was overthrown by a coup led by Kotoka.

+On 23 February 2026, the airport's designation was officially changed back to Accra International Airport, having previously been known as Kotoka International Airport.